?wruLATIN ALFABET

 OK, that’s all I have for right now.
 I’ll share more of my research as soon as I work more stuff out.

 Anyways, I’m a HUUUUUGE language nerd.
 Not so much in the actual speaking of them (tho not for lack of trying!) as much as in the actual development of new languages (ie conlangs, or constructed languages).
 Specifically, I’ve been making my own languages since high school, and in fact there’s one I’ve been working on one since even before PA! existed.
-So seeing that the Galar and subsequent Paldea Region uses its own alphabet like this was a great crossover between my loves in life.
+So seeing that the Galar, Paldea and Kalos Region uses its own alphabet like this was a great crossover between my loves in life.